The generalized second law in Euclidean Schwarzschild black hole: Introduction

-The second formulation is the constructive program, in which is used Euclidean methods, with elliptic partial differential operators defining Euclidean correlation functions.
-This program is connected with the question: does quantum field theory can be formulated using a probabilistic language with classical elements \cite{kolmogorov1956foundations,kac1959probability,a61aa5fe-d74a-3133-bed2-f35c3c555015}?
-Classical elements means that instead of using a noncommutative probability theory with probability amplitudes, we assign probabilities to elementary events using the postulates of measure theory, with the axioms of additivity and complementarity.
-In the same way that from a mathematical point of view, classical statistics physics can be considered a branch of probability theory, with the study of probabilities measures on the phase space of systems, the constructive program develop a mathematical formulation of quantum field theory, using classical probabilistic approach.
-This program with classical elements could be implemented, since Dyson \cite{PhysRev.75.1736} and late Wick \cite{PhysRev.96.1124} (in the context of Bethe-Salpeter equation) and others \cite{schwinger1958euclidean,10.1143/PTP.21.241,symanzik1966euclidean} discussed that one may consider the analytic continuation of a Lorentzian manifold to an Euclidean space with a positive defined metric.
-Using the positive energy condition, the correlation functions of a scalar model, i.e., the so called Schwinger functions are defined as the vacuum expectation values of products of the field operators analytically continued to the Euclidean region.
+The constructive program of quantum fields, also called Euclidean quantum field theory, uses Euclidean methods, with elliptic partial differential operators, to define Euclidean correlation functions \cite{symanzik1976modified,735b40cf-bd1b-33c4-9740-4aa21bbf9922,glimmquantum,jaffe1985euclidean}.
+This program is connected with the question: can quantum field theory be formulated using a classical probability theory \cite{kolmogorov1956foundations,kac1959probability,a61aa5fe-d74a-3133-bed2-f35c3c555015}?
+The program with probability measures has been implemented once that it is possible to perform an analytic continuation of a Lorentzian manifold to an Euclidean space with a positive defined metric \cite{PhysRev.75.1736,PhysRev.96.1124, schwinger1958euclidean,10.1143/PTP.21.241,symanzik1966euclidean}.
+After the aforementioned analytic continuation, the inhomogeneous Lorentz group becomes the Euclidean group, and commutative operators become random variables.
+Using the positive energy condition, the correlation functions of a scalar model, the so called Schwinger functions, are defined as the vacuum expectation values of products of the field operators analytically continued to the Euclidean region.
+The Schwinger functions have a classical probabilistic interpretation, that is, they are correlation functions between events in a probability space.
+In such approach, these correlation functions are moments of measures which are invariant under the Euclidean group.
+For the case of a free scalar field, we have that the covariance operator is the Green's function of the operator $(- \Delta + m_0^2)$ in ${\mathbb R}^{d}$, where $\Delta$ denotes the Laplacian and $m_0^2$ the spectral parameter.
+To go further we have to consider random linear functionals in ${\mathbb R}^{d}$ \cite{ito1954stationary, yaglom1957some, Gelfand:1959nq, Fradkin:1963vva}.
+The correlation functions in the Lorentzian spacetime are recovered using the Osterwalder--Schraeder axioms \cite{Osterwalder:1973dx,Osterwalder:1974tc}.